High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

-{\it Introduction.---}Scattering processes in nuclear and high-energy physics play an essential role in studies of hadronic and nuclear structure and of exotic phases of matter, and in searches for new particles and interactions.
-Current and future frontiers are the Large Hadron Collider, the Relativistic Heavy-Ion Collider~\cite{florkowski2010phenomenology,lovato2022long}, the Electron-Ion Collider~\cite{accardiElectronIonColliderNext2016,Achenbach:2023pba}, and neutrino-nucleus scattering at the Deep Underground Neutrino Experiment~\cite{gallagher2011neutrino,alvarez2018nustec,kronfeld2019lattice,Ruso:2022qes}.
+{\it Introduction.---}Scattering processes in nuclear and high-energy physics play an essential role in studies of fundamental particles and interactions.
+Current and future frontiers in scattering experiments are the Large Hadron Collider, the Relativistic Heavy-Ion Collider~\cite{florkowski2010phenomenology,lovato2022long}, the Electron-Ion Collider~\cite{accardiElectronIonColliderNext2016,Achenbach:2023pba}, and the Deep Underground Neutrino Experiment~\cite{gallagher2011neutrino,alvarez2018nustec,kronfeld2019lattice,Ruso:2022qes}.
 Collisions in these experiments involve hadronic initial states and complex many-particle final states.
-In addition, scattering proceeds in a multi-stage process and may encompass a wide range of phenomena, including the formation of exotic matter~\cite{sorensen2023dense,lovato2022long}, such as quark-gluon plasma~\cite{bass1999signatures,Shuryak:1980tp}, thermalization~\cite{baier2001bottom,berges2021qcd}, quark and hadron fragmentation~\cite{Andersson:1983ia,Webber:1983if}, and quark-gluon-plasma hadronization~\cite{bass2000dynamics,andronic2018decoding}.
-Ideally, such rich phenomenology should be grounded in first-principles quantum-chromodynamics (QCD) descriptions.
-While perturbation theory and QCD factorization~\cite{bjorken1969asymptotic,gross1973ultraviolet,collins1989factorization,blumlein2013theory}, as well as the nonperturbative method of lattice QCD~\cite{kronfeld2022lattice,davoudi2022report,beane2011nuclear,davoudi2021nuclear,drischler2021towards,ding2015thermodynamics,ratti2018lattice,usqcd2019hot,guenther2021overview}, have brought about impressive advances, a full understanding of scattering processes in QCD at all stages and energies is still lacking.
+The scattering proceeds in a multi-stage process and may encompass a wide range of phenomena, including the formation of exotic matter~\cite{sorensen2023dense,lovato2022long}, such as quark-gluon plasma~\cite{bass1999signatures,Shuryak:1980tp}, thermalization~\cite{baier2001bottom,berges2021qcd}, fragmentation~\cite{Andersson:1983ia,Webber:1983if}, and hadronization~\cite{bass2000dynamics,andronic2018decoding}.
+Ideally, such phenomenology should be grounded in first-principles quantum-chromodynamics (QCD) descriptions.
+While perturbation theory and QCD factorization~\cite{bjorken1969asymptotic,gross1973ultraviolet,collins1989factorization,blumlein2013theory}, as well as lattice QCD~\cite{kronfeld2022lattice,davoudi2022report,beane2011nuclear,davoudi2021nuclear,drischler2021towards,ding2015thermodynamics,ratti2018lattice,usqcd2019hot,guenther2021overview}, have brought about impressive advances, a full understanding of scattering processes in QCD is still lacking.
+In particular, lattice-QCD studies of hadronic scattering based on Monte-Carlo methods in Euclidean spacetime have so far been limited to low energy and low inelasticities~\cite{Briceno:2017max,Hansen:2019nir}.
+These also do not track the state evolution after the collision.